How to declutter sentimental items without the guilt or any of the overwhelm and stress about what might happen if you let go of something.

-It is important when going through sentimental things that you have the correct storage containers before you begin.
+When going through sentimental things, it is important to have the correct storage containers before you begin.
 I would invest in sturdy totes of different sizes.
-This will allow you to store things correctly so they last as long as you need them too.
+This will allow you to store things correctly, so they last as long as you need them to.

 Be careful here.
 You do not want to pass clutter on to your kids.
-Keep things to one tote for all of it so they have a treasure box rather than a tote of just stuff.
+Keep only enough items to fill just one tote.
+This will make those items more of a treasure box rather than just a tote full of stuff.

 With any clutter project, it is so much easier to break things down into smaller steps.
 With a sentimental clutter project, it is imperative.
 Things need to be done slowly so you have time to deal with any memories that come up.
 Don’t just toss and go here, take the time to go through things one at a time and make your decision slowly.
 This is probably the one step most folks skip over and regret later.

 Let’s start out easy.
 Take a walk around your home and see what you have out.
 Look at things on your shelves and in cabinets.
-If you can see things right now that you are okay to pass on or let go of altogether, gather it up and take it to your totes.
+If you can see things right now that you are okay to pass on or let go of altogether, gather them up and take them to your totes.

-D/M PRO TIP: You may want to take this walk a few times before moving on.
-Each time you go through your things it gets a bit easier to pick out those items that are not as treasured as you first thought.
-I like to do this each time I am dusting my home.
-As I hold an item I just ask myself if it is best in my home or if someone else would love it more.
+D/M Pro Tip: You may want to take this walk a few times before moving on.
+Each time you go through your things, it gets easier to pick out items that are not treasures as you once thought they were.
+Ask yourself if it is best to have it in your home or if someone else would love it more.
 This one question can really help to more easily pick out things that are no longer something you really care for.

-I don’t want you to panic here.
-Remember our goal.
-We are simply removing those things that we no longer love so we have more room for the things we do.
+Please don’t panic here.
+Remember your goal.
+You are simply removing those things you no longer love, so you have more room for the things you do.